MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-register.md

 For enterprise users, you get to use early builds of the enterprise edition and provide feedback to Microsoft before the public release is finalized.

 ## Register!
 You register with either your Microsoft account (MSA) or your Azure Active Directory (AAD) account.
+If you want to register using a Microsoft account and don't have one yet, see [create account](https://signup.live.com/).
 If you don't have an AAD account, find out how to out how to get an [Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/active-directory-howto-tenant).
-If you want to register using a Microsoft account and don't have one yet, see [Microsoft account](https://signup.live.com/).

 > [!div class="nextstepaction"]
 > [Register on insider.windows.com site](https://insider.windows.com/en-us/register/).